• Home

 COMMITTEE EVENTS/ACTIVITIES

 Committees are encouraged to hold events/activities to carry out the Mission of SDPA.
 These events/activities may be, for example, for the purpose of professional education, professional networking, or community networking or education.
-Events/activities may require a fee but must allow all members of SDPA to participate.
-Committees must submit an Event/Activity Proposal form to the SDPA Office for approval (see below).
-Costs of committee events/activities may be covered by SDPA (see COMMITTEE FUNDING below).
-The SDPA Office is available to help promote committee events/activities on the Website or by E-Blasts and can produce flyers or other materials needed.
-The SDPA Office is available to help with staffing at the event/activity.
+Events/activities must allow all members of SDPA to participate.
+See Events/Activities Procedures Chart below.
+Committees must submit an Event/Activity Proposal form to the SDPA Office that includes a budget for revenues and expenses.
+The event/activity may be approved by the Board or, in some circumstances, by the President.
+Funding will be provided from the yearly budget.
+The Committee performs the logistics for the events/activities with support from the SDPA Office (see Chart for details).
 Committees must coordinate with the SDPA Office in producing events/activities as SDPA is legally responsible for these activities/events.
 Any promotional or educational information produced in service of the event/activity must be approved by the SDPA Office.
-The Website can be used to register attendees for an event/activity and must be used when registrations involve a fee.
+The SDPA Office may be asked to manage registration for an event/activity and MUST manage the registrations when there is a ticket fee involved.

 CONTINUING EDUCATION

-Most educational events produced by committees are informal and do not offer APA accredited units.
-Sometimes, however, a committee may wish to sponsor an SDPA stand alone CE course.
+Most educational events produced by committees are informal and do not offer CE Credits.
+Sometimes, however, a committee may wish to sponsor an SDPA stand alone CE event.
 Procedures for proposing SDPA CE courses are included on the Website.

 Continuing Education